Photis14/discord-bot-ultra/README.md

 8. Install the Discord.js library by running npm install discord.js.

+9. Paste your "Token" in a .env file where it will read from

-9. In your preferred terminal, run the command node index.js.
+10. In your preferred terminal, run the command node index.js.
 The message "Bot is online!" should appear.

 And that's it!
 You're ready to start using Discord Bot Ultra on your server.